Photo by Jamie Napier

 We are looking forward to you joining us this fall!

-Incoming MPP students should ensure they have completed the necessary steps below before starting the MPP program this September.
+Incoming MPP students are to ensure they have completed the necessary steps below before commencing their MPP studies in September.

-To confirm your acceptance or decline of this offer of admission, you must sign, date and upload the completed SGS Confirmation Form to the Grad App Portal by the deadline specified in your offer letter.
-Failure to confirm your decision by the deadline will result in a revoke of your offer of admission.
+To confirm your acceptance (or decline) of your offer of admission, you must sign, date and upload the completed SGS Confirmation Form to the Grad App Portal by the deadline specified on your School of Graduate Studies (SGS) Offer letter.
+Not confirming your decision by the deadline will lead to the withdrawal of your Offer.

-A $500 non-refundable tuition deposit is required to secure your spot in the MPP program for this fall.
-Payment is made through ACORN via credit card only.
-The deposit is automatically put towards your tuition once you matriculate and it is posted to your Student Account.
+A $500 non-refundable tuition deposit is required to secure your spot in the MPP program for this Fall.
+Payment is made through ACORN by credit card (only).
+The deposit is automatically put towards your tuition once you matriculate, and it is posted to your ACORN Student Account.

 There are various housing options for students studying at the University of Toronto.
 If you wish to stay on-campus, Graduate House has dedicated housing for graduate students.
 However, space is limited.
 Most graduate students live off campus.
 The University has an Off-Campus Housing website to help students find housing.

-Tuition is charged to student's ACORN accounts mid-July.
-You must pay the minimum amount to register by August 30th.
+Tuition fees will be charged to your ACORN account, mid-July.
+You must pay the minimum amount to register in your MPP courses.
 If you are receiving OSAP or other provincial or government funding, you can defer your tuition on ACORN.
-If you have received a scholarship greater than the minimum amount to register, you may defer your tuition through the MPP Program Office by emailing Rejeanne Puran at rejeanne.puran@utoronto.ca a signed copy of the Register Without Payment Form
+If you have received a scholarship greater than the minimum amount to register, you may defer your tuition through the MPP Program Office by emailing p.jory@utoronto.ca a signed copy of the Register Without Payment Form

 The Econ and Math-Stats Prep courses

 The Econ and Math-Stats Prep courses aim to introduce students to key concepts, in preparation of the Fall MPP1 term.
-More information about the prep courses is sent out to incoming MPPs in August.
+More information about the prep courses is sent out to incoming MPPs during the Summer months.

 Microeconomics Prep course